carpe-noctem-cassel/cnc-wumpus/README.md

 ## Running a simulation

 * Start roscore
-* Start the Wumpus Simulator
+* Start the wumpus simulator
 <!-- -->

     rosrun wumpus_simulator wumpus_simulator

-* Create a new world or load an existing one (examples are in 'worlds' folder
+* Create a new world or load an existing one

 * Set the number of agents to be spawned in etc/WumpusWorldModel.conf (default 1)